-Due to its latent conflict with India, parts of the Pakistani military and ISI have long aspired to have significant influence, or "strategic depth" in Afghanistan.
-They are anxious about what they regard as a strong Indian presence in the country and a Kabul-New Delhi alliance.
+Due to its latent conflict with India, parts of the Pakistani military and ISI have long aspired to have significant influence, or "strategic depth" in Afghanistan.61 They are anxious about what they regard as a strong Indian presence in the country and a Kabul-New Delhi alliance.
 This anxiety is reinforced by concerns about the disputed Durand Line that divides Afghanistan and Pakistan, along with an enduring insurgency in Balochistan.
 They see the Taliban as allowing them to maintain strategic influence, and thus, according to almost all interviewees, they provide them with sanctuary and significant support.
-As one Western official put it, "From the point of view of Pakistan, the Taliban are an instrument of pressure against Afghanistan, the U.S. and NATO, in order to provide leverage to realize their strategic interests in Afghanistan, which primarily are the reduction or elimination of Indian presence and getting the cooperation of Afghanistan in Pakistan's internal issues, especially Pashtun and Baloch issues."
-This puts Pakistan in the powerful position of potential facilitator or spoiler of negotiations.
+As one Western official put it, "From the point of view of Pakistan, the Taliban are an instrument of pressure against Afghanistan, which primarily are the reduction or elimination of Indian presence and getting the cooperation of Afghanistan in Pakistan's internal issues, especially Pashtun and Baloch issues."62 This puts Pakistan in the powerful position of potential facilitator or spoiler of negotiations.